pellepelster/solidblocks/doc/content/cli/nuke.md

----
-title: Hetzner Nuke
-weight: 60
++++
+title = 'Hetzner Nuke'
-description: Hetzner nuke deletes all resources in a Hetzner account, similar to aws-nuke
+description = 'Hetzner Nuke deletes all resources in a Hetzner account, similar to aws-nuke' aliases = ['/hetzner/nuke'] overviewDescription = 'Hetzner Nuke deletes all resources in a Hetzner account' faIcon = "fa-bomb"
-aliases:
-  - /hetzner/nuke
----
++++

 `blcks hetzner nuke` deletes all resources in a Hetzner account, similar to [aws-nuke](https://github.com/rebuy-de/aws-nuke).